22.214.171.124 Suitable work

 - child care provided by an approved child care service (an approved child care service within the meaning of the FAAct), OR

 - any other care or supervision arrangements that the parent deems suitable, OR

 - attending school.

-If a parent advises that acceptable informal child care arrangements (e.g. with family and friends) are available in cases where a job offer would involve employment outside school hours or on school holidays, then they will be required to take up the job offer.
+If a parent advises that acceptable informal child care arrangements (e.g. with family and friends) are available in cases where a job offer would involve employment outside school hours or on school holidays, then they are required to take up the job offer.
 However, the decision as to whether informal child care arrangements are acceptable lies solely with the principal carer parent.
-That is, if a principal carer parent does not want to accept informal child care and no places provided by an approved child care service are available they cannot be made to accept the job offer.
+That is, if a principal carer parent does not want to accept informal child care, and there are no available places provided by an approved child care service, they cannot be made to accept the job offer.

 Note: Informal care or self-care by the child/ren may be the only option for principal carer parents with older children who receive offers of work outside school hours.
 The decision as to whether these informal arrangements are acceptable lies solely with the principal carer parent.

 An outside school hours care service would not be considered acceptable if the child is unable to be supervised going to the service from school (if after school care) or from the service to school (if before school care) when the parent considers supervision to be necessary.